jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is created inside books, declarations, and constitutions to unite individuals to see the big picture, that everyone's choices matter because everyone is a player god.
 Note, _the player god_ is a community of people playing the game together because they're united by the same "ruling" philosophy.

 **Ruling philosophy**: A civilization's chosen philosophy.
 One that "clicks" for all factions and ideologies.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Left/Right" philosophies of the Western world today.
-The ruling philosophy is supposed to help society evolve and win the game of civilization.
+The ruling philosophy is supposed to organize society to help its economy harvest resources efficiently.

+**Economic Policy**: The official work culture in a society.
+An economic policy decides how people get their resources.
+The policy of mass-production, with its expectations of life-long employment, heavy management, working 9-5 jobs, Monday to Friday, is an example of a society's economic policy.

-**Happiness**: The test of how well the ruling philosophy is doing its job.
-Spending quality time with family, having good friends, improving one's skill set are signs of genuine happiness.
+**Happiness**: The test of how well the ruling philosophy and economic policy are doing their job.
+Spending quality time with family, improving one's skill set, feeling optimistic about the future are signs of genuine happiness.

 **Rulebook**: The written and unwritten social, professional, and legal rules that govern everyday life.
 People write the rulebook by interpreting the ruling philosophy.
 Some examples are building by-laws, workplace seniority rules, and defining who can get married.

 **Technology**: A catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.

-**Tool**: A catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.
+Tool**: A catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.
 We use tools to evolve.

 **Levers of Power**: The most powerful tools; the ones that control society.
 In Civilization games, these are the buttons, toggles, and sliders players use to play the game.
 In reality, levers of power are the tools that power, educate, inform, feed, and transport resources in our society.
 The more levers a person controls, the more self-sufficient they are, which gives them the freedom to become a player god.